MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/data-that-the-telemetry-agent-collects-in-office.md

 - PowerPoint
 - Word

-## Inventory, usage, and health data that is collected by the agent for all computers that it monitors
+## Data that is collected by the agent for all computers that it monitors

 The agent collects the following data for all computers that it monitors.
 This data includes inventory data, user data, and hardware and software data.
 You can find the list of Office versions and operating systems that the agent supports in [Office Telemetry Dashboard agent](deploy-telemetry-dashboard.md#agent).